drush-ops/drush/docs/commands.md

 In the module that wants to alter a command info, add a class that:

-1. The generator class namespace, relative to base namespace, should be `Drupal\<module-name>\Drush\CommandInfoAlterers` and the class file should be located under the `src/Drush/CommandInfoAlterers` directory.
+1. The class namespace, relative to base namespace, should be `Drupal\<module-name>\Drush\CommandInfoAlterers` and the class file should be located under the `src/Drush/CommandInfoAlterers` directory.
 1. The filename must have a name like FooCommandInfoAlterer.php.
 The prefix `Foo` can be whatever string you want.
 The file must end in `CommandInfoAlterer.php`.
 1. The class must implement the `\Consolidation\AnnotatedCommand\CommandInfoAltererInterface`.
 1. Implement the alteration logic in the `alterCommandInfo()` method.